bwhitesell/SpyNE/README.md

 "purely" in python.

-It's simplicty makes it an excellent tool to learn the mathematical framework behind deep learning.
+It's simplicty makes it an excellent tool to learn the mathematical framework behind deep learning and a strong alternative to tree-based ensembling.

 SpyNE features a dead-simple api, super readable code, no dependencies (other than numpy), eager execution by